 Up to the bottom of the rock, it is not a hard walk although it gets very slippery after wet weather.
-The last 10 metres are much more challenging as it is very close to rock-climbing up a cliff face, with a few metres at the beginning that are nearly vertical.
-I was a bit surprised as from the description I expected the same level of difficulty than the Mount Warning climb.
+The last 10 metres are much more challenging as it is very close to rock climbing up a cliff face, with a few metres at the beginning that are nearly vertical.
+It was harder than I expected, and I was glad I trained to fight my fear of heights.

 I clearly underestimated Duke’s Nost trek.

 I had learnt during the past few years to control my height phobia, and this was a good exercise to measure my progress… Although the rock has cracks and bumps and there is a chain to make the climb easier, it was not simple at all with our big slippery hiking boots.

 However, Duke’s Nose trek is worth the effort: I loved the feeling of accomplishment once I reached the top.
 What a great surprise to find a large and flat area up there!
 I was able to enjoy the 360° view without thinking too much about the height.
 The scenery of the harbour and the cliffs below us was breathtaking.
 We spent at least 45 min at the top, and I could have stayed a lot longer if I did not have in mind that our lunch was in the car… parked approximately 3 hours from there!